Want to know EXACTLY how much energy you’re using during an OhmHour? Head straight to the meter.

 But still, 0.700kW is a lot of electricity.

-When we really want to go crazy and beat our MEGA #OhmHour goal to qualify for one of the great MEGA Summer OhmHour prizes (Disneyland, here we come!) it’s super satisfying to turn off the circuit breakers and see that number drop to 0 - wahoo!
+When we really want to go crazy and earn maximum rewards, it’s super satisfying to turn off the circuit breakers and see that number drop to 0 - wahoo!

 If we didn’t feel like heading outside to check our meter, we could also go online to our utility account and check our usage there, but that is delayed by at least a day and often by quite a bit more.
 So while the online account is useful for seeing what we have used in the past, the best way to see what we are using right now and be sure that we will beat our OhmHour goal, is just to go look at the good old meter itself.